nod/dijo/README.md

 ## todos

+Write tasks in the todo box.
+Different colors or highlighted may work to indicate priority.

 Throughout the day, you do one of four actions to your tasks.

 ![dijo actions](https://github.com/nod/dijo/raw/master/media/actions.png)

-- `done` a task by coloring in a task bubbles
+- `done` - complete a task by coloring in a task bubbles
-- `wait` on a task when blocked by others with a little `w` in the bubble
+- `wait` - when a task is blocked by others write a little `w` in the bubble and possibly a note indicating why you're waiting
-- `nope` a task by just drawing a line through the whole thing
+- `nope` - not ever going to do a task?  note it by drawing a line through the whole thing
-- `push` a task at the end of the day unless it's done or noped.
-Waiting stuff gets pushed also
+- `push` - at the end of the day any open or waiting task gets pushed to the next day.
+Copy those to your next page.

 ## timebox

-Draw a bracket to show that time is occupied.
+Draw a bracket to show a time block is occupied.

 Some find it helpful to write the starting time to the left.

-Then mark out how that time was used.
-It also may do to block out time in a diff color that was unplanned or "stolen" as a way of indicating a divergence from your planned day.
+In that block, mark how that time was used.

+For unplanned time, mark a time block in a diff color.
+This indicates the time was a divergence from your planned day.
 It's not a negative thing, just an answer to "Why didn't I finish X?
 Oh yeah"

 ## notes